 An NTUA Diploma Thesis titled “Impact of weather conditions and rush on road safety” was recently presented by Giota Spanou.
-This Diploma Thesis shows that snow and rain lead to a significant increase in the probability of an accident.
-Fog increases the accident probability only in the event of a dangerous event.
-Also, time pressure seems to have the same effects as snow, a fact that should concern drivers.
+Data of 42 young drivers were collected, from a driving simulator experiment with and without any time pressure in good weather conditions, in fog, rain, and snow.
+Linear and binomial logistic regression models were developed for the mean driving speed, reaction time, headway and accident probability.
+The application of the mathematical models showed that snow and rain lead to a significant increase in the probability of an accident.
+Fog increases the accident probability only in the event of a dangerous event and time pressure seems to have the same effects as snow, a fact that should concern drivers.

 Archives